Vaginal Breech Birth Revolution

 - The mother’s birthing position is physiological.
 Hands-and-knees (knee-elbow) is protective.

 - The person catching keeps hands-off entirely unless the baby shows the need for help to come out.
 No perineal massage or support, no wrapping the half-born baby in a cloth, no pushing on the mother to stop her sitting on her baby (mom will feel baby and stop herself).
 Episiotomy is not routine.
 No one can wipe the mother’s bottom during birth.
 All this to avoid the mother clenching.
+No towel on the baby.
 Quiet patience is key.

 - Monitor appropriately.
 Fetascope is the method of choice; use doppler only when fetascope can’t pick up heart tones.
 Touch the cord only if it is not visibly pulsing in assessment for emergency intervention.